Childrens Programs FAQ

 Parent FAQs

-At the moment, we don't offer much programming specifically geared towards individual children during the school year, though we hope to expand our programs very soon!
+At the moment, we don't offer much programming specifically geared towards individual children during the school year other than our field trips, though we hope to expand our programs very soon!
 That being said, our current opportunities for children and youth are currently:

 • Spring Break Camp run by UBC Camps at the UBC Farm